Welcome to CASA's Resident Web Page

 CASA News and Updates

 CASA offices are currently closed to protect our Staff and Resident’s health.
 We have relocated to working from home, but are still available to residents via phone.
-Call (919) 307-3443 to get in touch with us.
+To get in touch with us, please call (919) 307-3443 between 9am and 2pm Monday through Friday.

 If you have lost your income due to COVID-19, or are struggling to access food/essential items, please call us immediately at (919) 307-3443.
 We’re here to help!